Maryland Truck Crash Injury Lawyers

 Truck Accident Injury Help

 The last thing an injured victim should have to worry about is having enough money to keep a roof over their head and put food on the table.
 If you or a loved one has been injured in an injury truck crash, you may not get the compensation you need through insurance, which would make your recovery and your life more difficult.
 Fortunately, if the accident was caused by the negligence of another, you have the right to legal action.
 At Alpert Schreyer, LLC, our skilled tractor trailer collision injury attorneys are committed to helping our clients get the financial compensation they need to recover from their injuries without compromising other areas of their life.
 Healing from a serious injury takes time and money.
 With our lawyers on your side, you can be assured we will help you receive all the time and money justice can provide.
-Call us today for a free consultation at 1 (844)-MDCRASH or 1 (844) 632-7274.
+Call us today for a free case evaluation at 1 (844)-MDCRASH or 1 (844) 632-7274.

 Injuries and Fatal Accidents

 Large trucks are called by many names, but whether it is a big rig, semi truck, tractor trailer, or 18-wheeler, their immense size and weight makes them very dangerous in the event of a truck collision.
 The occupants of smaller passenger vehicles have little protection against a massive 80,000 pound big rig and are often the victims of serious injuries and even death.
 According to the National Highway Traffic Safety Administration (NHTSA), there were 296,000 large truck crashes nationwide in 2009.
 Of these, 53,000 were injury accidents.

 Semi Truck Crash Causes